Happay

 • The cost of payroll taxes

-This total payroll cost can then be divided by the number of employees to calculate the average payroll cost per employee.
+The total payroll cost can then be divided by the number of employees to calculate the average payroll cost per employee.

-Registering the business with the state
+2. Registering the business with the state

 Businesses must register with the state in which they operate.
-This is necessary to obtain a business license and to comply with state tax laws.
+This is necessary to obtain a business license and to comply with state income tax laws.

-Payment type and periodicity
+3. Payment type and periodicity

 Payment type is how the payroll will be paid out, such as weekly, biweekly, or monthly.
-The payroll period is the time frame in which payroll is processed, such as every two weeks or once a month.
+The pay period is the time frame in which payroll is processed, such as every two weeks or once a month.

-After these requirements have been met, employers can begin the process of hiring employees.
 When hiring employees, employers must obtain the following information from each employee:

 • Social Security number